PythonistaGuild/TwitchIO/docs/twitchio.rst

     To get an IRC token easily, log in to Twitch with your account made especially for your bot, and visit: https://twitchapps.com/tmi/

-2. HTTP-Endpoints which require only a Client-ID
+2. HTTP-Endpoints which require only a Client-ID.
     Info coming soon...

 3. HTTP-Endpoints which require a token and scopes.